Verify scope process.

 This is the only tool that would be used within this process and typically involves eight detailed review of the scope to be compared with the actual deliverable.
 If this were software, then the user acceptance testing would normally be used here.

-For more information on passing the PMP exam first time, check out my PMP Primer!
+For more information on passing the PMP exam first time, check out my PMP Masterclass!